BishopFox/cloudfox/README.md

 #### CloudFox helps you answer the following common questions (and many more):

 * What regions is this AWS account using and roughly how many resources are in the account?
 * What secrets are lurking in EC2 userdata or service specific environment variables?
 * What actions/permissions does this [principal] have?
-* What roles trusts are overly permissive or allow cross-account assumption?
+* What role trusts are overly permissive or allow cross-account assumption?
 * What endpoints/hostnames/IPs can I attack from an external starting point (public internet)?
 * What endpoints/hostnames/IPs can I attack from an internal starting point (assumed breach within the VPC)?
 * What filesystems can I potentially mount from a compromised resource inside the VPC?